 What language is Korean most similar to?

-Many words in Korean have Chinese roots, so in that way, it is similar to the Chinese language.
+Many words in Korean have Chinese origin, so in that way, Korean and Chinese languages are similar.
 However, there are no tones in Korean like there are in Chinese.

 Some modern-day newer Korean words, sometimes called Konglish, are adapted from languages such as English and German.